railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 * the modes of transport and their tariffs.

-Once the delivery module has been installed, the first thing to do is to configure the different modes of delivery accepted by your company.
+Once the :mod:`delivery` module has been installed, the first thing to do is to configure the different modes of delivery accepted by your company.
 To do that use the menu :menuselection:`Stock Management --> Configuration --> Deliveries --> Methods of Delivery`.